August car loans remain surprisingly cheap

-Even though the Federal Reserve began pushing short-term interest rates higher in December 2015, financing a car or truck remains quite affordable.
-Car loan rates are staying low.

-Most buyers will pay only a few dollars more per month than they would have back in 2013, when interest rates fell to record lows on virtually every type of auto financing.

-newer - Financing a car or truck is remaining quite affordable.
+Financing a car or truck is remaining quite affordable.
 Car loan rates are staying low.

 Most buyers will pay only a few dollars more per month than they would have back in 2013, when interest rates fell to record lows on virtually every type of auto financing.